No matter your device, a hacker with enough gumption and know-how can break in.

 2. You’re using way more data than usual

 Adware-infected gadgets usually perform unsolicited clicks in the background to generate profits for cybercriminals.
-These stealthy tactics use up bandwidth and the unauthorized data they consume should be fairly easy to spot by simply checking usage stats.
+These stealthy tactics use up bandwidth, and the unauthorized data they consume should be pretty easy to spot by simply checking usage stats.
 Here’s how to do it.

 Every internet provider has tools that keep track of your monthly bandwidth consumption.
 Visit your service provider’s website, log in and go to the user portal.

 Look at Data Usage Meter or Data Monitor, depending on your provider.
 Compare the amount of data used from the prior months.
-Small changes are normal, but if you notice sudden spikes in data activity that don’t align with your behavior, chances are you’re infected.
+Minor changes are normal, but if you notice sudden spikes in data activity that don’t align with your behavior, you’re likely infected.